mattludwigs/containers/README.md

 Containers are functional like data structures that help provide greater runtime safety and polymorphism.

+This package is dependency free.
+There are some dev only deps, but the package only relies on Elixir.

 ## Protocols

   * `Appenedable` - A container that provies an interface of `append`.
 Safe against `nil` values.